-When we receive a complaint we will either send one of our Welfare Officers to the site to check on the welfare of the equine or if we do not have the resources to deal with the complaint we will pass it on to a relevant organisation or authority.
+When we receive a complaint we will either send a member of staff to the site to check on the welfare of the equine or if we do not have the resources to deal with the complaint we will pass it on to a relevant organisation or authority.

-Once it is established that there is a genuine welfare concern our Welfare Officers then need to establish firstly who owns the equine or equines and secondly who owns the land where the equine is being kept.
-Where possible our Welfare Officers will try to work with the owner and only when necessary call on the assistance of the Gardai or other relevant authorities.
+Once it is established that there is a genuine welfare concern our staff then need to establish firstly who owns the equine or equines and secondly who owns the land where the equine is being kept.
+Where possible our staff will try to work with the owner and only when necessary call on the assistance of the Gardai or other relevant authorities.